Cinco de Mayo in Puebla: The Real Mexican Celebration with Family

 Where to Stay in Puebla

-Stay within 5-6 blocks of the Zocalo so you can walk to the cathedral, the markets, the parade route, and most restaurants.
-Look at Hotel Mision Puebla, Casona de la China Poblana, or Casareyna for boutique colonial properties with kids welcome.
+Stay within five or six blocks of the Zócalo so you can walk to the cathedral, the markets, the parade route, and most restaurants.
+Hotel Misión Puebla, Casona de la China Poblana, or Casareyna are colonial boutique properties that welcome kids.

-The traffic and street closures around the holiday make a non-walking-distance hotel very frustrating.
+The traffic and street closures around the holiday make a non-walking-distance hotel a real misery with kids.
 Pay for proximity.
+Worth it.

-Cinco de Mayo weekend is one of Puebla's busiest weeks.
-Reservations open by November 2025 for May 2026.
+Cinco de Mayo weekend is one of Puebla's busiest.
+Reservations open by November for the following May.

 Getting to Puebla

-Puebla is 2 hours by car or ADO bus from Mexico City.
-The bus is comfortable, kid-friendly, runs every 30 minutes from Terminal Oriente (TAPO) in CDMX, and costs about $15-20 USD per adult.
-For families flying in to CDMX, the bus from the airport (also via TAPO) is faster than driving and saves rental car hassle.
+Puebla is two hours by car or ADO bus from Mexico City.
+The bus is comfortable, kid-friendly, runs every 30 minutes from Terminal Oriente (TAPO) in CDMX, and costs about $15-$20 per adult.
+For families flying in to CDMX, the bus from the airport (also via TAPO) is faster than driving and saves you the rental car hassle.
+And one warning: at TAPO, watch your bags in the crowd.
+Pickpockets work the busy terminals just like they work the Mexico City metro at rush hour.

-If you are coming from the US for Cinco de Mayo specifically, fly into Mexico City, take an Uber to TAPO, ADO bus to Puebla, taxi to your hotel.
-Allow about 5-6 hours total airport to hotel.
+Coming from the US for Cinco de Mayo specifically, fly into Mexico City, take an Uber to TAPO, ADO bus to Puebla, taxi to your hotel.
+Allow 5-6 hours total airport to hotel.

 The Bottom Line